EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

 ## Logging out

-User logout is a multi-phase endeavour:
+User logout is a multi-phase endeavor:

  * The user browses to any authenticated domain + `/_oauth/logout`.
    (eg. `https://whatever.example.com/_oauth/logout`).
 This deletes